 Where to buy Halloween costumes in the Seattle-Tacoma metro area

 (Listed alphabetically by store name)

-Spirit Halloween stores: The seasonal Spirit stores are open late August through early November.
+Spirit Halloween stores (multiple Puget Sound locations).
+Seasonal Spirit stores are open late August through early November.
 Spirit Halloween stores are stocked with everything you can imagine for creating a festive Halloween celebration.
 Besides costumes, masks, makeup, and wigs, they’ve got indoor and outdoor decorations, robotic characters (animatronics), props, and accessories.
 Just visiting a store is a fun, interactive experience!
-Find a store near you; there are Spirit Halloween locations throughout Washington State.

 More places to find Halloween costumes, accessories, and holiday party décor:

 - Best used clothing stores in Seattle and Puget Sound